notavii/Cormas-Contribution/Honeycomb made up of Hexagons.md

   | canvas points size rows cols q r x y gridWidth gridHeight offsetX offsetY |
 canvas := RSCanvas new.
 "Initialize the canvas"

-"Define hexagon size and grid dimensions" size := 20.
+size := 20.
 "Radius of each hexagon (distance from center to corner)" rows := 10.
 "Number of rows" cols := 10.
 "Number of columns"

-"Define hexagon shape (6 vertices with 30° rotation for pointy-top)" points := Array new: 6.
+points := Array new: 6.
 1 to: 6 do: [ :i |
     | angle |